caioalexandre6/CodCurso/README.md

-…or push an existing repository from the command line<br/> git remote add origin https://github.com/caioalexandre6/CodCurso.git<br/> git push -u origin master<br/>
-…or import code from another repository<br/>
+…or push an existing repository from the command line<br/> git remote add origin https://github.com/caioalexandre6/CodCurso.git<br/> git push -u origin master<br/> or import code from another repository<br/>
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.<br/>